MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/learn-more.md

 # What's next?

 So you want to write an app and publish it to the Windows Store: where do you start?
-If you're completely new to the UWP platform, try some of the <a href="https://channel9.msdn.com/">Channel 9</a> videos and <a href="https://mva.microsoft.com">Microsoft Virtual Academy</a> courses.
+If you're completely new to the UWP platform, try some of the <a href="https://channel9.msdn.com/">Channel 9</a> videos and <a href="https://mva.microsoft.com">Microsoft Virtual Academy</a> and [LinkedIn Learning](https://www.linkedin.com/topic/windows-programming) courses.
 If you are already familiar with XAML and C#, you can start reading through the topics below, or go straight to [downloading some samples](https://msdn.microsoft.com/windows/uwp/get-started/get-uwp-app-samples).

 There are many tools and frameworks available to help you write apps, and many support cross-platform development.
 For example, if you want to write 2D games, you might want to look at <a href="http://www.monogame.net">Monogame</a> or some of the many [JavaScript/HTML frameworks](https://html5gameengine.com/).
 For 3D games, there's <a href="http://www.unity3d.com">Unity</a>, and don't forget <a href="http://www.xamarin.com">Xamarin</a> if your focus is mobile devices.